Configuring Alluxio with Google Cloud Storage

 Create a new key to get the Access Key and Secret pair.

-After these changes, Alluxio should be configured to work with GCS as its under storage system, and you can try Running Alluxio Locally with GCS.
+After these changes, Alluxio should be configured to work with GCS as its under storage system, and you can Run Alluxio Locally with GCS.

 Configuring Application Dependency

-When building your application to use Alluxio, your application will have to include the
+When building your application to use Alluxio, your application should include a client module, the

 Running Alluxio Locally with GCS